eolecvk/fastai-img-models/docs/setup.md

 cd fastai-img-models
 ```

-Run the setup script; you will be prompted to enter your wandb API key during the installation.
+Run the setup script to create a conda environment; you will be prompted to enter your wandb API key during the installation.
 ```
 chmod +x setup.sh
 ./setup.sh
 ```

-Activate the conda environment
+Activate the new conda environment
 ```
 export PATH="/home/ubuntu/miniconda3/bin:$PATH"
-conda activate fastai_venv
+eval "$(conda shell.bash hook)" conda activate fastai_venv
 ```